 Here we present an easy way to only update the window index and also reduce the times of updating the window.
 The basic idea is illustrated in the following figures.
 Suppose that we configure the window size W, which consists of M-1 blocks, where M is power of two (2).
 Each block contains N bits, where N is also power of two (2).
 It can be a byte (8 bit) or word (32bit), or multiple words.
-We hide one block from the window.
-So the supported window size if (M-1)\N. All these M blocks are circulated and become a ring of blocks, each with N bits.
-In this way, the configured window (M-1 blocks) is always a subset window of the actual window when window slides.
+The supported sliding window size is (M-1)N. However, it covers up M blocks (four blocks as shown in Figure 1).
+All these M blocks are circulated and become a ring of blocks, each with N bits.
+In this way, the supported sliding window (M-1 blocks) is always a subset window of the actual window when window slides.